-From Kayla on February 26th, 2010 in Green Remodeling
+From Tim Peterson on February 26, 2010 in Green Remodeling

 Most kids would give up their prized LEGO collection for a slide, pool and climbing wall in their house.
 Luckily for Ro and Kit, their dad, architect Alex Michaelis, believes that they can have it all without sacrificing great design (or custom-designed LEGO UFOs).